 - Personal accident – Catering can be risky.
 If you are injured at work, for example, burns or cuts when preparing food, your policy may pay compensation.

 - Business interruption – If you are a sole trader and your catering van is your only source of income, you can protect yourself in the event you are injured or unable to work.

 - Public liability – This covers legal and any compensation costs if a member of the public makes a claim against you.
 For example, if someone falls ill after eating from your stall.

 - Employers liability – This policy protects you against claims brought by current or ex-employees.
-It will cover medical costs if an employee is injured at work, and legal fees and compensation.
+It will cover medical costs if an employee is injured at work, legal fees and compensation.

 Taking action to reduce the risks involved in your catering business may help lower premium costs.

-- Ensure all staff complete up to date health and safety training
+- Ensure all staff complete up-to-date health and safety training

 - Observe good food hygiene practices at all times, to reduce the risk of causing illness or food poisoning